 That's already $18/month.
 If he also manages 3 different Facebook accounts (for different agents in the office) — that's $36+/month.
 Multiply by 3.7 ₪/$ — 133 ₪.
 But what does he get in return?
 Post scheduling for Pages no one sees.
 No groups.
 No Marketplace.

-So it's cheaper than BuzzPost in absolute numbers, but ROI is zero — he didn't get leads from those Pages.
+So even when it looks cheaper than BuzzPost in absolute numbers, ROI is zero — he didn't get leads from those Pages.
+BuzzPost costs a bit more on paper, but it pays that cost back many times over because it reaches the channel that produces real inquiries.

 Why is an Israeli realtor tempted by Buffer?